Ultrastrong coupling regimes of light-matter interaction: The quantum Rabi model

 Figure~\ref{fig:jorge_Dsc} shows the time evolution of a state initially prepared in the uncoupled vacuum $|0,g\rangle$.
 Since this state is not an eigenstate of the quantum Rabi Hamiltonian, the system evolves as a wave packet climbing up and down the parity chains, displaying photon number wave packet oscillations.
 When the qubit frequency is finite, it effectively dephases the photon number oscillations which decay in amplitude over time.
 Also, the temporal development of qubit operators depends crucially on the presence of parity chain mixing~\cite{Wolf2012}.

-The DSC regime requires a specific theoretical treatment due to its distinctive character when compared to USC physics, both in the discrete and in the continuous mode approaches~\cite{forn-diaz2017,yoshihara2017a,BayeretAl17NL}.
-In the regime where the coupling strength dominates over any other term, the limit of spin-dependent forces is expected.
+The DSC regime requires a specific theoretical treatment due to its distinctive character when compared to USC physics, both in the discrete \cite{yoshihara2017a,BayeretAl17NL} and in the continuous mode approaches~\cite{forn-diaz2017}.
+In the latter, the description of a two-level system coupled to a continuum of modes has been traditionally the domain of study of the spin-boson model \cite{leggett1987, weiss}.
+Recent experiments have reached the nonperturbative interaction regime \cite{forn-diaz2017, Magazzu2018}, where the qubit becomes dressed by the photonic modes, resulting in a polariton with renormalized frequency \cite{Tao2018}.

+Within the QRM, in the regime where the coupling strength dominates over any other term, the limit of spin-dependent forces is expected.
 Such a limit was previously studied in trapped ion systems in order to achieve faster quantum computing operations, among other applications~\cite{Solano2003, haljan2005}.
-Finally, it is noteworthy to mention another surprising limit of the QRM when the mode frequency is negligible, giving rise to the emergence of the 1+1 dimensional Dirac equation~\cite{LamataDirac2007,Gerritsma2010}.
+Finally, it is noteworthy to mention another surprising limit of the QRM when the mode frequency is negligible, giving rise to the emergence of the (1+1)-dimensional Dirac equation~\cite{LamataDirac2007,Gerritsma2010}.
 This connection was further explored in the literature~\cite{Gerritsma2011} and may still produce important analogies for quantum simulations of relativistic quantum models encoded in nonrelativistic quantum systems~\cite{Pedernales2018}.